 Mr. Guill has served as a Director of the Company since 1999.
-He is a Managing Partner of White Deer Energy, a middle market private equity fund focused on energy investments.
+He is a Founding Partner of White Deer Energy, a middle market private equity fund focused on energy investments.
 Until April 2007, he was President of First Reserve Corporation, a corporate manager of private investments focusing on the energy and energy-related sectors, which he joined in September 1998.
 Prior to joining First Reserve, Mr. Guill was the Managing Director and Co-head of Investment Banking of Simmons & Company International, an investment-banking firm specializing in the oil service industry.

-Mr. Guill has an MBA degree and 24 years of experience in investment banking and 18 years of experience in private equity.
+Mr. Guill has an MBA degree and 25 years of experience in investment banking and 19 years of experience in private equity.
 Mr. Guill also served as president of a private investment firm focused on the energy sector.
-Mr. Guill has over 37 years of experience in the energy industry as an investment banker and private equity investor.
+Mr. Guill has over 38 years of experience in the energy industry as an investment banker and private equity investor.
 Mr. Guill has also gained valuable outside board experience from his previous tenures as a director of: Emerald Oil, Inc., Dresser, Inc., Quanta Services, Inc., T-3 Energy Services, Inc., Chart Industries, Inc. and the general partner of Cheniere Energy Partners, L.P.

-JAMES T. HACKETT, 66
+JAMES T. HACKETT, 68

 Mr. Hackett has been a Director of the Company since April 2016.
-Mr. Hackett is currently serving as the Chairman of Alta Mesa Resources, Inc., an independent oil, gas, and NGL producer, gatherer, processor and transporter.
-Until recently, Mr. Hackett was a Senior Advisor at Riverstone Holdings, LLC, an energy focused private investment firm, based in New York, which he joined in 2013.
-Mr. Hackett stepped down from his position at Riverstone Holdings, LLC in March 2020.
+From February 2018 to February 2020, Mr. Hackett served as the Chairman of Alta Mesa Resources, Inc., an independent oil, gas, and NGL producer, gatherer, processor and transporter.
+Mr. Hackett was a Senior Advisor and Partner at Riverstone Holdings, LLC, an energy focused private investment firm from June 2013 to March 2020.
 Mr. Hackett also served as the Chairman of the Board from 2006 to 2013 and the Chief Executive Officer from 2003 to 2012 of Anadarko Petroleum Corporation.
 Before joining Anadarko, Mr. Hackett served as President and Chief Operating Officer of Devon Energy Corporation, following its merger with Ocean Energy, where he had served as Chairman, President, and Chief Executive Officer.
-Mr. Hackett has held senior positions at Seagull, Duke Energy, and Pan Energy.
+Mr. Hackett has held senior positions at Seagull Energy Corporation, Duke Energy, and Pan Energy.
 He also held positions in engineering, finance and marketing with NGC Corp., Burlington Resources, and Amoco Oil Corp.
-Mr. Hackett also serves as a director of Enterprise Products Holdings, LLC and Fluor Corporation.
+Mr. Hackett also serves as a director of Enterprise Products Holdings, LLC (NYSE: EPD) and Fluor Corporation (NYSE: FLR).

-Through the various leadership positions he has held with several publicly traded energy companies, Mr. Hackett has gained valuable knowledge of the oil and gas industry and extensive experience in assessing the risks associated with various energy industry cycles.
+Through the various leadership positions, he has held with several publicly traded energy companies, Mr. Hackett has gained valuable knowledge of the oil and gas industry and extensive experience in assessing the risks associated with various energy industry cycles.
 Mr. Hackett received a Bachelor of Science degree from the University of Illinois in 1975, a Master of Business Administration from Harvard Business School in 1979 and a Master of Theological Studies from Harvard Divinity School in 2016.
 Mr. Hackett has also gained valuable outside board experience from his previous tenures as a director of: Cameron International, Anadarko Petroleum Corporation, Bunge, Ltd., Halliburton Corporation, Federal Reserve Bank of Dallas and Temple-Inland, Inc, to name a few.

-DAVID D. HARRISON, 72
+DAVID D. HARRISON, 74